Computational-Plant-Science/plantit/README.md

 ml Python/3.6.4-foss-2018a; /home/cotter/.local/bin/clusterside submit
 ```

-##### Note:
-On some types of ssh connections, installation does not put clusterside in the path.
+Note that on some types of ssh connections, installation does not put clusterside in the path.
 If the cluster throwing a "clusterside not found" error when submitting jobs.
 Try using the whole path of clusterside for submitting.
 This can be found by logging in to the cluster as the user PlantIT uses to submit the jobs and executing which clusterside

 #### Cluster ssh login configuration.
 Plant IT supports both ssh password and public-key based